Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: The twelve requirements

 Biological neurons operate in a functionally deterministic manner, ensuring stability and consistency in brain function.
 Although minor stochastic effects may occur, they do not undermine the rule-governed nature of neural processing.
-By analogy, AGITB assumes that input history uniquely determines the model configuration.
+By analogy, we assume that input history uniquely determines the model configuration.
 A model is therefore fully determined by its input history.

-Determinism at the level of neural signal processing is necessary for stable, reproducible brain function, whereas the apparent unpredictability of cognition stems from the system’s complexity rather than from genuine indeterminacy \citep{Cave2016}.
+Determinism at the level of neural signal processing is necessary for stable, reproducible brain function.
+In contrast, the apparent unpredictability of cognition stems from the system's complexity rather than from genuine indeterminacy \cite{Cave2016}.